-Adding wearables to a clinical trial has the potential to raise costs depending on the type of wearable used, what data your trying to get from that wearable, the infrastructure needed during collection, and the number of participants needed.
+Adding wearables to a clinical trial has the potential to raise costs depending on the type of wearable used, what data you’re trying to get from that wearable, the infrastructure needed during collection, and the number of participants needed.
 Patient adherence rates also needed to be monitored in most cases to ensure data is collected as expected.

 While wearables devices are essentially data collection endpoints, what you do with the data coming off the device, how the data is being transferred to other devices (such as a smartphone), and how that device sends information to the trial database for interpretation are challenges presented in the flow of data across multiple platforms.
 Access to the raw data from wearables can often be difficult to come by, and how this data changes after it comes off the wearable device is also a challenge.
 When wearables are included, processing and analytics also have the potential to drive costs up because of the additional data.

-In terms of security, the device and the data as if flows through the database need to be secure in a closed loop, and the costs associated with making this happen are further considerations that must be made for clinical trials.
+In terms of security, the device and the data as if flows through the database need to be secure in a closed-loop, and the costs associated with making this happen are further considerations that must be made for clinical trials.
 How the device is measuring what is says it is measuring, and the acuity and accuracy of that data as it relates to the data that supports an endpoint is critical.

-Other things to consider are the devices technical characteristics.
-Size, convenience to wear, battery life, and impact on daily life activities of the user are variables involved in clinical study.
+Other things to consider are the devices of technical characteristics.
+Size, convenience to wear, battery life, and impact on daily life activities of the user are variables involved in the clinical study.
 Regulatory considerations must also be made, which include any marketing or labeling claims requiring support by an FDA cleared device.
 Engagement with regulators is also critical early-on in the study development to make sure the needs of meeting the endpoints are met and have the right amount of verification and validation to enable it to support claims being made.

-Outside of sponsor challenges and considerations, from a patient perspective whether-or-not they will have ownership of data from a trial and all aspects of privacy should be clearly defined in the study protocol and communicated to all involved.
+Outside of sponsor challenges and considerations, from a patient perspective whether-or-not, they will have ownership of data from a trial and all aspects of privacy should be clearly defined in the study protocol and communicated to all involved.

 Guidelines for Wearables in Clinical Trials